timtroendle/currency/README.md

 A time aware tool to convert currencies.

-With `currency` you can convert between currencies at particular points in time.
+With `currency` you can convert between currencies at particular points in time, and you can convert between different points in time for a particular currency.

 ## User Guide